mantidproject/mantid/docs/source/release/v6.2.0/framework.rst

 Bugfixes
 ########

-- Fixed a bug in :ref:`FitGaussianPeaks <algm-FitGaussianPeaks>` algorithm in which a peak at the end of range would cause an error due to not enough data point being available to fit parameters
+- Fixed a bug in :ref:`FitGaussianPeaks <algm-FitGaussianPeaks>` algorithm in which a peak at the end of range would cause an error due to not enough data point being available to fit parameters.
 - Fixed a rare divide-by zero error when running :ref:`GetEi <algm-GetEi>` on noisy data.
 - Fixed a crash when running :ref:`IntegrateEPP <algm-IntegrateEPP>` on a workspace group via the algorithm dialog.
-- Fixed bug where :ref:`LoadRaw <algm-LoadRaw>` would not load all log files for raw files with an alternate data stream.
+- Fixed a bug where :ref:`LoadRaw <algm-LoadRaw>` would not load all log files for raw files with an alternate data stream.
-- Fixed a problem calculating default beam size in :ref:`MonteCarloAbsorption <algm-MonteCarloAbsorption>` when sample is offset from origin
+- Fixed a problem calculating default beam size in :ref:`MonteCarloAbsorption <algm-MonteCarloAbsorption>` when sample is offset from origin.

 Fit Functions
 -------------
 New Features
 ############
-- A new method, :ref:`IPeakFunction.intensityError <mantid.api.IPeakFunction.intensityError>`, calculates the error in the integrated intensity of the peak due to uncertainties in the values of the fit parameters.
+- A new method, ``IPeakFunction.intensityError``, calculates the error in the integrated intensity of the peak due to uncertainties in the values of the fit parameters.
+For more details see :ref:`IPeakFunction<mantid.api.IPeakFunction>`.
-- Exposed the method ``functionDeriv`` to the python interface
+- Exposed the method ``functionDeriv`` to the python interface.

 Data Objects